dart-archive/www.dartlang.org/src/site/articles/style-guide/index.markdown

 #### DO use a setter for operations that conceptually change a property.

 If the name of the method starts with `set` that's often a sign that it could be a setter.
-More specifically, a setter should:
+More specifically, use a setter instead of a method when it:

-  * **Take a single argument.**
+  * **Takes a single argument.**
-  * **Change some state in the object.**
+  * **Changes some state in the object.**
-  * **Usually have a corresponding getter.** It feels weird for users to have state that they can modify but not see.
+  * **Has a corresponding getter.** It feels weird for users to have state that they can modify but not see.
 (The converse is not true; it's fine to have getters that don't have setters.)
-  * **Be idempotent.** Calling the same setter twice with the same value should do nothing the second time.
+  * **Is idempotent.** Calling the same setter twice with the same value should do nothing the second time.
-  * **Be fast.** Users expect expressions like `foo.bar = value` to execute quickly.
+  * **Is fast.** Users expect expressions like `foo.bar = value` to execute quickly.

 {% pretty_code dart 0 good %}
 rect.width = 3;